cado-security/product-help/docs/cado/deploy/azure/azure-quickstart-deployment.md

 # Minimal Deployment Guide

-This guide provides step-by-step instructions for deploying a Cado instance from the Azure console, aimed at helping you get up and running with the platform as quickly as possible
+This guide provides step-by-step instructions for deploying a / Forensic Acquisition and Investigation instance from the Azure console, aimed at helping you get up and running with the platform as quickly as possible

 The initial deployment offers a basic working environment; however, certain functionalities are not included.
 Refer to the ‘Extensions’ section for details on missing features and instructions on how to add them.